 How do you use CBD flower?

 Smoking hemp is the preferred method of use for CBD flowers, especially for the converted user looking to gain relaxation without the high.
-In some instances, many people opt for pre-rolled joints that contain CBD hemp flower, but others prefer to buy the buds and smoke them on their own terms.
+Many people opt for pre-rolled joints of hemp flower, but others prefer to buy the buds and smoke them on their own terms.
 While this isn’t necessarily the healthiest habit, it may be a better option for individuals who are looking for an alternative to cigarettes or psychoactive marijuana.
+Additionally, CBD flower has not been evaluated by the food and drug administration.
+It’s not intended to treat, cure, or prevent any disease.

 Much like CBD oil, hemp flower is believed to have many beneficial effects that can be used to alleviate issues like chronic pain, anxiety, sleep troubles, and more.
 While most of this is based off of anecdotal evidence, some scientific studies have shown that CBD has valuable purposes, including:

 CBD flower, while still legal, presents more challenges when it comes to selling and distributing these buds across the United States.
 For starters, hemp flower holds a stark resemblance to marijuana, in both appearance and scent.
-Because of this, CBD hemp flowers may raise some eyebrows and could be mistaken for federally illegal cannabis products if consumers aren’t careful.
+Because of this, CBD hemp flowers may raise some eyebrows.
+If consumers aren’t careful, they could be mistaken for federally illegal cannabis products.

-For this reason, there’s a more narrow market for people that prefer to smoke their hemp flower rather than ingest CBD oil or apply it sublingually, and there are less suppliers to meet demand.
+For this reason, there’s a more narrow market for people that prefer to smoke their hemp flower rather than ingest CBD oil or apply it sublingually.
+This also means there are less suppliers to meet demand.
 It’s easier to find CBD flower for sale in dispensaries, but this only applies to very few states.
-In which case, Tweedle Farms or Blue Ridge Hemp Co. are great online places to start when shopping for CBD hemp flower.
+In which case, Tweedle Farms or Blue Ridge Hemp Co. are great places to shop for CBD hemp flower online.

-As always, it’s pertinent to look for CBD hemp flowers that have been properly tested by an accredited lab in order to ensure you are getting a high quality cannabis flower.
-This will verify the CBD and THC content as well as test for the presence of any pesticides, heavy metals, and other environmental contaminants, which is extremely important considering hemp plants are known for their ability to absorb the contents of the soil in which they are grown.
+As always, it’s pertinent to look for CBD rich hemp flowers that have been properly tested.
+Accredited lab tests help ensure that you are getting a high quality cannabis flower.
+This will verify the CBD and THC content, terpene profile, and test for the presence of any pesticides, heavy metals, and other environmental contaminants.
+This is extremely important considering hemp plants are known for their ability to absorb the contents of the soil in which they are grown.